gravitational/teleport/lib/srv/desktop/rdp/rdpclient/README.md

 ```

 In other words, the compiler can't guarantee that the memory underlying the `&Client` wont be freed before the thread finishes,
-so it dissalows this entirely.
+so it disallows this entirely.

 The solution for this in Rust is to use [scoped threads](https://doc.rust-lang.org/std/thread/fn.scope.html), which ensure the compiler
 that the threads are all joined by the end of the scope, allowing you to pass references into the threads.
 So semantically, what we should